Promoting the rights of persons with disabilities to combat human trafficking

 In recognition of the United Nation’s “International Day of Persons with Disabilities” (3 December), ASEAN-ACT explored the nexus between disability and human trafficking.

-Persons with disabilities often face a host of physical, behavioral, and attitudinal barriers when accessing justice and support, for example a person’s disability may lead criminal justice professionals to overlook them as a credible witness.
+Persons with disabilities often face physical, behavioral, and attitudinal barriers when accessing justice and support.
+For example, a person’s disability may lead criminal justice professionals to overlook them as a credible witness.

-It is therefore critical that frontliner responders and other counter trafficking actors are disability-aware and able to accommodate PWDs to ensure they can actively participate in the justice process and all decisions that may involve or impact them.
+It is therefore critical that frontliner responders and other counter trafficking actors are disability-aware and able to accommodate persons with disabilities to ensure they can actively participate in the justice process and all decisions that may involve or impact them.

 Our expert panel illuminated the vulnerabilities of persons with disabilities to human trafficking, and explored counter-trafficking measures that promote access, inclusion and agency for victims with a disability.